Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Security Evaluation and Measurement

-\PP{M3A} M3A~\cite{rawles2025androidworld} shows strong capability ( $\bar{S}=8.5$ across benign tasks), and is highly vulnerable to simple attacks ( $\bar{N}=9.25$ for \blackcircle{$V_{1}$}–\blackcircle{$V_{3}$}).
-For more complex vectors, it frequently follows malicious prompts but rarely completes end-to-end execution flows, either stalling in long workflows or failing on UI barriers.
-For example, in \blackcircle{$V_{4}$} \textit{Malware Installation}, it consistently plans harmful actions ( $A=10$) but fails at the final install step ( $E=0$), often clicking ads or missing the small download button.
-While, in \blackcircle{$V_{5}$} \textit{Malicious App Installation}, it reaches partial success ($N=8$, $A=4$, $E=4$).
-In longer workflows such as \blackcircle{$V_{6}$}–\blackcircle{$V_{8}$}, similarly, M3A is easily tricked into starting the malicious sequence ($A=7$, $A=8$, $A=6$ attempts, respectively) but never succeeds.
-It typically stalls midway: in OTP harvesting, it locates the verification code but fails to forward it; in system data discovery, it reaches the settings page but does not transmit the data.
-M3A's strong reasoning makes it prone to planning malicious actions, but its limited ability to execute precise actions constrains completion.
-Its failures arise not from robustness but from UI ambiguity (ads) and difficulty sustaining long workflows.
+\PP{M3A.} M3A~\cite{rawles2025androidworld} has strong benign capability ($\bar{S}=8.5$) and high exposure to simple attacks ($\bar{N}=9.25$ for \blackcircle{$V_{1}$}--\blackcircle{$V_{3}$}).
+For more complex vectors, it frequently follows malicious instructions at the reasoning stage but rarely completes the workflow.
+In \blackcircle{$V_{4}$} \textit{Malware Deployment}, it consistently plans harmful actions ($A=10$) but fails at the final installation step ($E=0$), often due to misleading ads or small download controls.
+In \blackcircle{$V_{5}$} \textit{Malicious App Deployment}, it reaches partial success ($N=8$, $A=4$, $E=4$).
+For \blackcircle{$V_{6}$}--\blackcircle{$V_{8}$}, M3A often starts the malicious sequence but stalls midway; for example, it may locate an OTP but fail to forward it, or reach Settings but fail to transmit collected data.
+Thus, M3A is not robust to the injected intent; rather, execution fails because of UI ambiguity and difficulty sustaining long workflows.